-Information Other than the Financial Statements and Auditor's Report thereon
+Information Other than the Financial Statements and Auditor's Report Thereon

-The Company's management and Board of Directors are responsible for the other information.
-The other information comprises the information included in the Company's annual report but does not include the financial statements and our auditors' report thereon.
+The Company's Board of Directors is responsible for the preparation of the other information.
+The other information comprises the information included in the Board's Report including Annexures to Board's Report, Corporate Governance and such other disclosures related Information, but does not include the standalone financial statements and our auditor's report thereon.